curityio/flask-of-oil/README.md

 **403 Forbidden**

-When a valid token is presented the filter but it's missing the appropriate scopes then the request is aborted with a 403 Forbidden.
+When a valid token is presented the filter but it's missing the appropriate scopes or claims (or the claims have wrong values) then the request is aborted with a 403 Forbidden.

 ```python
 @_app.errorhandler(403)